MariaCarmela/2d-Spatial-Data-Histogram-Transfer-Function-Filter/README.md

 Exercise on 2d Spatial Data, Histogram, Transfer Function, Filter

 This is an exercise on how to manipulate 2d Spatial Data.
+# Installation
+Please install needed packages:

+pip install numpy
+pip install matplotlib
+# How to run the code
+You can run project in this way:

+python slice150.py

 # Dataset
 The data consider is one slice of a CT angiographic scan.
 You can find it in the repository (slice150.raw).
 Data set and descriptions
 (TermsOfUse_slice150.txt and DataCharacteristics_slice150.txt) are provided  as well.